gunn4r/vscode-changesets/README.md

 - **Memory Protection**: Limits on buffer sizes and file counts prevent memory exhaustion attacks
 - **Command Injection Protection**: Git commands are executed with validated working directories
 - **Cryptographically Secure Randomness**: File names are generated using secure random algorithms

+### API Key Security

+**Important**: When using the AI feature, your Google Gemini API key is transmitted as a query parameter in the URL.
+While this is the official method required by Google's API, it has some security implications:

+#### Security Considerations:
+- **Server Logs**: The API key may appear in Google's server logs
+- **Network Proxies**: Corporate or network proxies might log the full URL including the API key
+- **HTTPS Transmission**: The key is transmitted over HTTPS, but is visible in the URL

+#### Recommendations:
+1. **Use a Dedicated API Key**: Create a separate API key specifically for this extension rather than using your main Google account key
+2. **Monitor Usage**: Check your Google AI Studio dashboard for unexpected usage
+3. **Rotate Keys**: Consider rotating your API key periodically
+4. **Limit Scope**: If possible, create API keys with minimal required permissions

+#### What We Do to Protect You:
+- API keys are stored encrypted in VSCode's secure storage
+- Keys are automatically cleared if they become invalid
+- All API requests include a user agent for tracking
+- No API keys are logged or stored in plain text

+You can manage your API key using the `Changeset: Set API Key` and `Changeset: Clear API Key` commands.

 ## Development